 This lack of physical interaction doesn’t mean that colleagues can’t be collaborative and productive, but it may be more difficult to break down social barriers and encourage important workplace friendships.

-To get over this hurdle, dispersed teammates may enjoy taking part in virtual icebreakers that inject a little Thanksgiving at work spirit into regular meetings.
+To get over this hurdle, dispersed teammates may enjoy taking part in virtual icebreakers that inject a little Thanksgiving-at-work spirit into regular meetings.

 A virtual thankfulness basket takes a common party game and gives it a Zoom-era makeover.
 Simply have your meeting’s organizer set up a shared PowerPoint presentation where everyone can anonymously add a slide or message outlining what they’re grateful for this year.
 Everyone on the team can guess or vote on who they think wrote it, learning a little more about their colleagues in the process.